mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 ## Integrate parallel execution and job array

-To scale up the number of programs, use job array together with parallel execution.
+To scale up the number of programs, use a job array together with parallel execution.
 For example, simply adding a line `#SBATCH --array=0-99` to the above script, users can submit `10 * 100 = 1,000` programs simultaneously.

 !!!
 "Best-case scenario"
    **This approach is useful to submit a large number of programs beyond the per-user job limit, when each program requires small resources (CPUs and memory)**

-## Integrate sequential execution, parallel execution and job array
+## Integrate sequential execution, parallel execution, and job array

-To furhter scale up the number of programs, one may consider integrating sequential execution, parallel execution and job array.
+To further scale up the number of programs, one may consider integrating sequential execution, parallel execution, and a job array.
 Here is an example job script to submit `10 * 10 * 100 = 10,000` programs.

 ```
 #!/bin/bash